 When picking out JENSEN home theater components, you need to consider acoustics very carefully to determine things like power ratings, speaker placement and more.
 Your environment can work against your goals or it can work for it - the choice is ultimately yours.

 So you've gotten all of your new JENSEN home theater system components home, hooked everything up, popped in your favorite Blu-ray home video disc and it STILL doesn't sound quite the way you want it.
 Why is that?

 In a word: calibration

-The default settings of a home theatre system are not designed for high performance in an intimate area like your home - they're designed to help the system excel in a large, loud, and open environment like a showroom floor.
+The default settings of a home theater system are not designed for high performance in an intimate area like your home - they're designed to help the system excel in a large, loud, and open environment like a showroom floor.
 The power you need is present; it just isn't using the natural acoustics of your room to its advantage - yet.
-Whether you are setting up your home theatre environment for 5.1, 7.1 or even 9.1 surround sound, calibration is all-important.
+Whether you are setting up your home theater environment for 5.1, 7.1 or even 9.1 surround sound, calibration is all-important.

 This is why calibration, either professionally or on your own, is so important.
-It helps to adjust the default settings of your home theatre system, not only to help your unit sound great, but also to help it sound great in the actual room where it's going to be used for the remainder of its lifecycle.
+It helps to adjust the default settings of your home theater system, not only to help your unit sound great, but also to help it sound great in the actual room where it's going to be used for the remainder of its lifecycle.
 If you don't want to spring for calibration, don't worry - there are a number of handy guides online that can help you tackle things on your own and save a bit of money at the same time.
-Most high quality home theatre receivers are supplied with a calibration device.
+Most high quality home theater receivers are supplied with a calibration device.
 Simply plug it in and follow the on-screen instructions to automatically calibrate the system.